 What to Expect

-We will continue to offer generously spaced indoor seating, along with shaded outdoor patio seating and live-feed video for those who wish to worship on site.
+We have reconfigured our sanctuary seating to its normal configuration.
+However, we will continue to offer generously spaced seating on our shaded patio with live-feed video for those who wish to worship outdoors.

 We understand that for some vulnerable people, staying away from large gatherings may be a wise and prudent decision, done with a desire to be pleasing to the Lord.
 In these cases, we encourage you to participate remotely if you are uncomfortable or unable to join us in person.
 Please watch online via YouTube or through our link on the Pacific Hope Church web site (click here).